 Certain technologies, machines and equipment that have low investment impacts in beginning, will in many cases cost you a fortune in the medium-term.

-At the same time, if you choose a production line that implies a higher initial investment value, you will often benefit from a faster Return of Investment in the medium-term, compared to many other alternatives.
+At the same time, if you choose a product line that implies a higher initial investment value, you will often benefit from a faster Return On Investment in the medium-term, compared to many other alternatives.

 The Return On Investment is the data that immediately makes you understand which investment return you are getting for the money you are investing into the company.